 Finally, along the corridor leading to the doctors’ offices, there are two small squares embedded in the wall where patients can also sit.

-FIVIR has two medical consultations with examination room and gynaecological table.
+FIVIR has two medical consultations with an examination room and gynecological table.

-The ultrasound machine they have is the General Electric Voluson and, in addition, they have a screen so that the woman can see the ultrasound.
+The ultrasound machine they have is the General Electric Voluson and, also, they have a screen so that the woman can see the ultrasound.

 Both rooms have a bathroom and a sink.

-FIVIR employs two gynaecologists and one part-time gynaecologist.
-They perform weekend guards in case it is necessary to do some medical procedure such as puncture or embryo transfer.
+FIVIR employs two gynecologists and one part-time gynecologist.
+They perform weekend guards in case it is necessary to do some medical procedures such as puncture or embryo transfer.

-Entrance to the operating room area is restricted by a fingerprint system.
-In this area you will find the dressing room to enter the operating room or laboratory, the entrance to the recovery rooms and the entrance to the operating room which is double.
+The entrance to the operating room area is restricted by a fingerprint system.
+In this area, you will find the dressing room to enter the operating room or laboratory, the entrance to the recovery rooms and the entrance to the operating room which is double.